What is Private Equity ETF?

-Assets of the funds are mostly allocated in the Financial sector approximating to 70.79% as on 24th December 2019 as per the information published in the Invesco website and the remaining 30% is spread across close to 9 other sectors, of which Industrial sector leads at 10.25%
+Assets of the funds are mostly allocated in the Financial sector approximating to 70.79% as of 24th December 2019 as per the information published in the Invesco website, and the remaining 30% is spread across close to 9 other sectors, of which the Industrial sector leads at 10.25%

-Further, according to the country-wise allocation, as on the same date, US holds 39.70% of the total AUM and UK holds 18.09%
+Further, according to the country-wise allocation, as on the same date, the US holds 39.70% of the total AUM, and the UK holds 18.09%

 Based on the nature of the investment, as on 23rd December 2019, the ETF had the following percentages: